The Ultimate Guide To Building Muscle

 Another thing I think I need to mention about this method of progression is that, even though a rep range is given that allows you to increase the weight even when you don't reach the top of the rep range on all of the sets, your intention is still to TRY to reach (or at least get as close to) the top of that range as you can on all of the sets.

-What I mean is, sticking with the same 4 sets of 6-8 reps example, if you did 7, 6, 6, 5 on an exercise, your goal next time is NOT to just bring that 4th set to 6 reps and just maintain the other three as they are.
+What I mean is, sticking with the same 3 sets of 6-8 reps example, if you did 7, 6, 5 on an exercise, your goal next time is NOT to just bring that 3rd set to 6 reps and just maintain the other two as they are.
 While getting that last set up into your rep range is definitely part of the goal, your other goal is to still try to get each set, even if they are already in the prescribed rep range, as close to the top end of the rep range as you can.

-So, instead of trying to just do 7, 6, 6, 6 the next time, you should try to do something like 8, 7, 7, 6, or more if you can.
-Basically, work to get every set as close to the top end of the rep range (which in this example is 8) as you can, and when you reach the point where all of the sets are in the range, increase the weight and do it all over again.
+So, instead of trying to just do 7, 6, 6 the next time, you should try to do something like 8, 7, 6.
+Basically, work to get every set as close to the top end of the rep range (which in this example is 8) as you can, and when you reach the point where all of the sets are in the range (and ideally the first set reaches the top of it), increase the weight and do it all over again.

 I think the program itself is pretty self explanatory, but here's some extra info on some stuff that may not be: